-Participants will be given a copy of their signed ICF.
+Participants will be given a copy of their signed ICF

-9.1.1.1 Assignment of Screening Numbers
+9.1.1.1 Assignment of Screening and Randomization Numbers

 Each participant will be assigned a unique identification number upon screening.
-Participants who complete the study screening assessments and meet all the eligibility criteria will be assigned a unique identification number at the time of first dosing in Period 1, different from the screening number.
+Participants who complete the study screening assessments and meet all the eligibility criteria will be assigned a unique randomization identification number at the time of the first dosing, different from the screening number and will receive the corresponding product, according to a randomization sequence.

-If replacement participants are used, the replacement participant number will be 100 more than the original participant's identification number (eg, Participant No. 101 will be assigned to the replacement of Participant No. 1).
+If replacement participants are used, the replacement participant number will be 100 more than the original (eg, Participant No. 101 will replace Participant No. 1).